OpenEvalProject/evals/manuscripts/elife-95524/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/95524/elife-95524-fig1-v1.jpg)

-**Figure 1.:** eLife.The histogram depicts the frequency distribution of this metric for 64,509 non-grayscale images.
+**Figure 1.:** The histogram depicts the frequency distribution of this metric for 64,509 non-grayscale images.

 ![Figure 2.](https://cdn.elifesciences.org/articles/95524/elife-95524-fig2-v1.jpg)

-**Figure 2.:** eLife.The histogram depicts the frequency distribution of this metric for 64,509 non-grayscale images.
+**Figure 2.:** The histogram depicts the frequency distribution of this metric for 64,509 non-grayscale images.

 ![Figure 3.](https://cdn.elifesciences.org/articles/95524/elife-95524-fig3-v1.jpg)

-**Figure 3.:** eLife.The histogram depicts the frequency distribution of this metric for 64,509 non-grayscale images.
+**Figure 3.:** The histogram depicts the frequency distribution of this metric for 64,509 non-grayscale images.

 ![Figure 4.](https://cdn.elifesciences.org/articles/95524/elife-95524-fig4-v1.jpg)

-**Figure 4.:** eLife.The histogram depicts the frequency distribution of this metric for 64,509 non-grayscale images.
+**Figure 4.:** The histogram depicts the frequency distribution of this metric for 64,509 non-grayscale images.

 ![Figure 5.](https://cdn.elifesciences.org/articles/95524/elife-95524-fig5-v1.jpg)

-**Figure 5.:** eLife.The histogram depicts the frequency distribution of this metric for 64,509 non-grayscale images.
+**Figure 5.:** The histogram depicts the frequency distribution of this metric for 64,509 non-grayscale images.

 We determined that many images with the highest (or lowest, as would be the case for the ‘Mean Euclidean distance between pixels for high-ration color pairs’) scores for these metrics would be problematic for deuteranopes.
 However, we noted that certain color pairs were more problematic than others, and the use of effective labels and/or spacing between colors often mitigated potential problems.
 Thus, to better estimate the extent to which images are problematic for deuteranopes, we manually reviewed a sample of 4964 images and judged whether it would be likely for deuteranopes to recognize the scientific message behind each image.
 Supplementary file 2 contains a record of these evaluations, along with comments that indicate either problematic aspects of the images or factors that mitigated potential problems.
 We concluded that 636 (12.8%) of the images were ‘Definitely problematic’, whereas 3865 of the images (77.9%) were ‘Definitely okay’.
 The remaining images were grayscale (n=179), or we were unable to reach a confident conclusion (n=284).
 For the images that were ‘Definitely okay’, we visually detected shades of green and red or orange in 2348 (60.8%) images; however, in nearly all (99.3%) of these cases, we deemed that the contrasts between the shades were sufficient that a deuteranope could interpret the images.
 Furthermore, distance between the colors and/or labels within the images mitigated potential problems in 54.2% and 48.4% of cases, respectively.